nleng/django-monit-collector/README.md

 - Collects and parses monit xml data from one or multiple servers.
 - Stores the data for a given time period.
 - Displays it in pretty graphs.
-- Start/stop/restart buttons for processes (only for the server where monitcollector is installed).
+- Start/stop/restart buttons for processes.
 - Status tables and graphs are refreshing automatically via ajax.
 - Processes are automatically removed when they stop sending data (removed from monitrc).
 Servers can be deleted manually.